rust-lang/rfcs/text/0000-cfg-path-version.md

 #### `reachable`

 The word `reachable` is also a synonym of `accessible` and is one character shorter.
+However, it tends to have a different meaning in code.
+Examples include:

++ `std::hint::unreachable_unchecked`
++ `std::unreachable`

-However, it tends to have a different meaning in code wherefore we have chosen to go with `accessible` instead as the more intuitive option.
+All in all, we have chosen to go with `accessible` instead as the more intuitive option.

 #### `usable`